serverless/serverless/docs/guides/dashboard/monitoring/sdk/python.md

 ### Enable Instrumentation

-The SDK will merely generate the necessary Tags, Spans, and Events; however, you must [Enable Instrumentation](/console/docs/instrumentation) for each of your functions for Serverless Console to ingest the data.
+The SDK will merely generate the necessary Tags, Spans, and Events; however, you must [Enable Instrumentation](/framework/docs/monitoring) for each of your functions for Serverless Framework Dashboard to ingest the data.

 ## Usage

-The package does not require any configuration as the credentials are automatically set on the AWS Lambda function environment variables when Tracing is enabled in Serverless Console.
+The package does not require any configuration as the credentials are automatically set on the AWS Lambda function environment variables when Tracing is enabled in Serverless Framework Dashboard.

 To use the Serverless SDK you must import the `sls_sdk` package in your AWS Lambda function handler.